Joseph Rumshinsky: Music career

 His first composition was a piano waltz which became very popular in Vilna.

 In 1897 he became choir director for Borisov's Russian opera/operetta; in 1888 he conducted a full production of Goldfaden's Bar Kokhba.
-In 1899, in Lódz, he was hired as conductor of the new Hazomir Choral Society, studying and arranging folksongs as well as Haydn, Handel, and Mendelsohn oratorios.
+In 1899, in Łódź, he was hired as conductor of the new Hazomir Choral Society, studying and arranging folksongs as well as Haydn, Handel, and Mendelsohn oratorios.
 He studied with the Polish musician Henryk Meltzer and at the Warsaw Conservatory.
 In 1903 he left for London to avoid conscription in the czar's army.

 In London he met the New Yorker Charles Zunser, the son of the folk bard Eliakum Zunser), who convinced him to emigrate to the United States in 1904.
 Blocked by the union from working in the theater, he taught piano and wrote compositions including a funeral march commemorating the Kishinev pogrom.
 1905-1906 he was director at Boston's Hope Theater.
 He then returned to New York, where he was still unable to work in theater.
 He was finally hired, in 1907, as director at Brooklyn's Lyric Theater, and a year later was taken on as conductor and composer at the Windsor Theater thanks to dramatic actor Jacob Adler.